CRC-SI/atlas/docs/design.md

 The concept of an **event** is very general, and can mean different things in different contexts.

-Within Atlas, an event is published every something happens in one part of the system that might be of interest to another part of the system or the host application.
+Within Atlas, an event is published every time something happens in one part of the system that might be of interest to another part of the system or the host application.
 These events are called "internal" (`intern`) events, and every internal event is eventually published to the host application.